natasharavinand/Data-Exploration-and-Analysis-Projects/README.md

-# Data Exploration Projects
+# Data Exploration and Analysis Projects

-This is a repository of some personal data exploration projects.
+This is a repository of some personal data exploration and analysis projects.
 These projects – conducted in Python – were done in Jupyter Notebooks to provide ease of viewing and reproducibility.

 ## Table of Contents